brevzin/cpp_proposals/2996_reflection/reflection.md

 ```
 :::

-Arguably, the answer should be yes - this would be consistent with how other accesses work - but we do not proposes it for this paper.
-The behavior has not yet been implemented, and could potentially be tricky in dependent contexts.
+Arguably, the answer should be yes - this would be consistent with how other accesses work.
+This is instead proposed in [@P3293R0].

 On Compiler Explorer: [EDG](https://godbolt.org/z/Efz5vsjaa), [Clang](https://godbolt.org/z/9bjd6rGjT).